 Deposit Amount Breakdown

-At the time of pick up, the remaining balance will be due.
-Total amount is calculated by steer’s final cut/wrapped weight vs price per pound, minus your initial deposit
+**Payment Details:** Upon pickup, the remaining balance will be payable.
+The total amount is determined by the final cut and wrapped weight of the steer, multiplied by the price per pound, minus your selected initial deposit amount.

 (Please place an order for two halves to purchase a whole cow)